Spiny dogfish captured as off of Morehead City, NC as part of a feeding study. Photo credit: Chuck Bangley, East Carolina University.

 Spiny dogfish (Squalus acanthias) are a small shark species that inhabit both sides of the North Atlantic and North Pacific Oceans, mostly in the temperate and subarctic areas.
 In the Northwest Atlantic, the stock ranges from Labrador to Florida, and is most abundant from Nova Scotia to Cape Hatteras.
 Spiny dogfish migrate north in the spring and summer and south in the fall and winter.
 In the winter and spring, they congregate primarily in Mid-Atlantic waters but also extend onto the shelf break of southern Georges Bank.
 In the summer, they are located farther north in Canadian waters and move inshore into bays and estuaries.
 By autumn, dogfish have migrated north with high concentrations in Southern New England, on Georges Bank, and in the Gulf of Maine.
 They remain in northern waters throughout autumn until water temperatures begin to cool and then return to the Mid-Atlantic.

 Juvenile spiny dogfish school by size until sexually mature and then aggregate by both size and sex.
 Female dogfish reach sexual maturity at 12 years (~29.5 inches), while males reach sexual maturity at six years (~23.6 inches).
 Mating occurs in the winter months and the pups are delivered on the offshore wintering grounds.
 Females give birth every two years with litters ranging from two to 15 pups.
 While carrying one litter, the female will begin developing eggs for the fertilization of her next litter.
-After an 18 to 24 month gestation period, the longest of any vertebrate, pups are released live and fully formed at about 14 inches.
+After an 18 to 24 month gestation period, pups are released live and fully formed at about 14 inches.

 Prior to the Fishery Conservation and Management Act of 1976 (now known as the Magnuson-Stevens Reauthorization Act), foreign fleets caught the majority of dogfish in U.S. waters but U.S. fishermen have had uncontested access ever since the Act's passage.
 The National Marine Fisheries Service (NMFS) encouraged commercial fishermen to target the bountiful stocks of spiny dogfish in the 1980s and 1990s when stocks of other commercially valuable fish in the Northeast declined.
 Then in 1998, NMFS determined that spiny dogfish were overfished and implemented stringent harvest restrictions in federal waters to allow the stock to rebound.
 The states followed shortly after with complementary regulations for state waters.
 Today, commercial fishermen catch spiny dogfish using longlines, trawls, and purse seines.
 Fishermen target female dogfish because the females grow larger than males and tend to school together.
 Processors prefer the larger dogfish because they are easier to hold and cut.
 The commercial fishery supplies the European food fish markets that use dogfish "belly flaps" for fish and chips in England and as a popular beer garden snack called shillerlocken in Germany.